Manthan109/portfolio/README.md

 This is an attempt in building my portfolio website.
 You can access the website at https://manthangupta.netlify.app/#/ Through building this portfolio I tried my hands on Flutter Web for the first time.

+The website is not screen friendly right now so it works only on laptop.

 ![Capture](https://user-images.githubusercontent.com/42516515/92855315-c4b36780-f40f-11ea-8f9f-01a745d79712.PNG)

 ## Getting Started